diggooddodg/Vehicle-thefts-data-analysis/detail /Insights.md

 ## Thefts by Region
 ### Total Volumes

-- Auckland records the highest total number of vehicle thefts
+- Auckland recorded the highest total number of vehicle thefts
-- Canterbury and Bay of Plenty follow as the next highest regions
+- Canterbury and Bay of Plenty followed as the next highest regions
 - No thefts were reported in Marlborough, Tasman and West Coast

 ### Thefts Per Capita

-- Gisborne has the highest theft rate per capita
+- Gisborne had the highest theft rate per capita
-- Nelson also shows a disproportionately high per-capita rate
+- Nelson also showed a disproportionately high per-capita rate
-- Smaller regions can face high risk despite lower populations
+- This showed that smaller regions faced high risk despite lower populations

 ---